 What is NetSuite?

 NetSuite is the number one cloud-based Enterprise Resource Planning (ERP) that is available to small and medium business enterprises.
-NetSuite is trusted by over 40,000 businesses.
+NetSuite is trusted by over 18,000+ customers.
 The scalability allows businesses with limited budgets to leverage NetSuite’s functionalities.
 NetSuite’s functionalities are designed for Businesses of all sizes across different business sectors and industries.

 NetSuite History and Background